PruneTruong/DenseMatching/README.md

 The path to the original images as well as the geometric transformation parameters are given in the csv files 'assets/csv_files/homo_aff_tps_train_DPED_CityScape_ADE.csv' and 'assets/csv_files/homo_aff_tps_test_DPED_CityScape_ADE.csv'.

-**Apparently, the structure of the ADE-20K dataset has changed and the provided paths in the csv files are not valid anymore**.
-I am working on a fix for the ADE-20K images.
-In the meantime, use 'assets/csv_files/homo_aff_tps_train_DPED_CityScape.csv' and 'assets/csv_files/homo_aff_tps_test_DPED_CityScape.csv' to exclude the ADE images (you don't need to download the ADE-20K dataset in that case).
-Resulting training data is 31K images.
-Performance of the resulting trained model might be a bit different.

 1. Download the original images

 * Download the [DPED dataset](http://people.ee.ethz.ch/~ihnatova/) (54 GB) ==> images are created in original_images/